Simo56/BADOMEN/README.md

 **Note**: This project is intended to raise awareness about cybersecurity and the importance of protecting devices from unauthorized access.
 It should not be used for any malicious purposes.

-For questions or inquiries, please contact [Your Name](tosatto.simonepio@gmail.com).
+For questions or inquiries, please contact [Simone Pio Tosatto](tosatto.simonepio@gmail.com).